Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/global-artifacts/supplementary-specification.md

 * The software should be easy and cheap to maintain.
 * The software should have some updates to that could improve the app when necessary.
-* The app should have a contact ( email ,fax,phone number or any other for of communication) from the company to its clients have contact with it when they are unable to submit the characteristics of the property.
+* The app should have a contact ( email ,fax,phone number or any other for of communication) from the company to its clients have contact with it when they are unable to submit the characteristics of the agency.

 ### Design Constraints